Find Affordable College Courses

 San Antonio, TX

-Palo Alto College came in at #7 in this year’s edition of the Most Popular Horticulture Associate Degree Schools in the Southwest Region ranking.
+With a ranking of #7, Palo Alto College did quite well on this year’s most popular schools for horticulture students working on their associate degree.
 Palo Alto College is a fairly large public school located in the large city of San Antonio.

 Women make up 33% of the horticulture majors at the school.

-Mesa Community College ranked #8 on this year’s Most Popular Horticulture Associate Degree Schools in the Southwest Region list.
-Located in the city of Mesa, Mesa Community College is a public college with a fairly large student population.
+Mesa Community College landed the #8 spot in the 2023 rankings for the most popular associate degree horticulture programs.
+Located in the city of Mesa, Mesa Community College is a public school with a large student population.

 About 33% of the students majoring in horticulture at the school are women while 67% are male.

-Eastern Oklahoma State College did quite well in this year’s ranking of the most popular places for horticulture students to get a associate degree.
-It came in at #9 on the list.
-Located in the remote town of Wilburton, Eastern is a public college with a small student population.
+Eastern Oklahoma State College landed the #9 spot in the 2023 rankings for the most popular associate degree horticulture programs.
+Located in the remote town of Wilburton, Eastern is a public school with a small student population.

 #9